Baltic-RCC/EMF/README.md

 ### Task management
  - Tasks are published
- - Each worker will create a que and subscribe to tasks
+ - Each worker will create a queue and subscribe to tasks

 ### Data retrieval from OPDE
  - All data received via EDX and OPDM is published